1. CV Examples

 You can follow these guidelines to help keep you on track when writing your internship CV:

-• Know your audience – make sure you understand as much as possible about the role and company you are applying to, then you can tailor your CV to suit.
+• Know your audience.
+Make sure you understand as much as possible about the role and company you are applying to, then you can tailor your CV to suit.

-• Tweak your CV – make small changes where necessary to suit the role you are applying for.
+• Tweak your CV.
+Make small changes where necessary to suit the role you are applying for.

 Expert tip

-Choosing the best CV format for an internship
+Choosing the right CV format for internships

 Reverse chronological order is the best way to approach the format of your internship CV.
 Employment history usually comes before the education section, but in the case of an internship, it may be more appropriate to put education first, unless you have some relevant experience.